kazimsarikaya/k8sinit/README.md

 make build
 ```

 For remote builds copy rbuild.env.sample to rbuild.env and modify it as required.
+Allow root login with ssh key.
 Then

 ```
 make remote